koriol/koriol.github.io/wcag-2.md

 * **Audit Meaning:** Manually review Alt Text and Heading Content to ensure they provide a logical road map, rather than just filling a technical requirement.
 * **Validate Robustness:** Confirm that interactive components (like the mobile menu) function correctly with screen readers.

+While automated tools like Axe and WAVE provided a technical hit-list, they are incapable of evaluating user intent and navigational logic.
+This phase focuses on a human-centric evaluation using the Accessibility Insights for Web framework.
+By shifting from code-scanning to active interaction, I can identify barriers that only emerge when a user attempts to navigate the site using assistive technology.

+#### The Purpose of This Phase
+The primary goal is to validate the "Four Pillars" (POUR) through a series of structured manual tests.
+I am specifically looking for:
+* Operability: Can a keyboard-only user access every part of the site?
+* Understandability: Does the reading order make sense when heard via a screen reader?
+* Perceptibility: Does the site remain usable at high zoom levels (Reflow)?

 #### Skills & Tools
 | Tool | Purpose | Skill Honed |
 | --- | --- | --- |